Services Who We Serve Areas About Pricing Insights Contact 📞 020 3376 0933 Book a free 20-min call

 Fahmina Jahan MIABFounder, Fernside Accounting · Woodford Green, London

-Choosing between operating as a sole trader or setting up a limited company is one of the first — and most consequential — decisions you'll make in business.
+Choosing between operating as a sole trader or setting up a limited company is one of the most consequential structural decisions you'll make in business.
+Get it right and you save tax, protect yourself from liability, and set up the right foundations for growth.
+Get it wrong and you can spend years either overpaying tax or paying for extra admin you didn't need.

 What is a sole trader?